 Household Hazardous Waste

 Free disposal of household toxins and electronic waste is available at the City of Poway's Household Hazardous Waste (HHW) Collection Facility.
 Proof of residency (formal I.D. or current utility bill) is required.
+No appointment is required.

 Household hazardous waste is unused or leftover portions of products containing hazardous chemicals used to maintain your residence.
 Products labeled caution, warning, danger, poison, toxic, flammable, or corrosive are considered hazardous.